 Despite our best efforts, results were mixed.
 (I'll certainly allow that this was because we simply weren't very good teachers, but I don't actually think that was the case.)
 I should update to add that in terms of numbers, we were doing great—we tripled the size of our program in about five years, and had more kids than ever playing jazz at school.
 But did we create jazz enthusiasts, or did we just give kids something fun to do for a few years during high school?
 (And does it matter either way?)

 As difficult as it is to get a friend or significant other interested in jazz, it's much more difficult to get a high schooler to care.
 Some people—including my own Indiana high school band director—have a gift for this, and it's remarkable.
 It's a demanding type of music to listen to; the sounds and textures are rich and often unpalatable, and the melodic language requires understanding to appreciate.
-When Sonny Stitt quotes Charlie Parker on 'Confirmation,' its a sublime bit of historical riffing locked within a four-bar phrase.
+When Sonny Stitt quotes Charlie Parker on 'Confirmation,' its a cheeky bit of historical riffing locked within a four-bar phrase.
 But it takes such a high base-level of knowledge to even notice that!

 Given the preface and tone of his article, Ellenberger maybe should have gone with "The impossibility of growing a jazz audience," since when it comes down to it, that's where he's suggesting things stand.
 And he's got a point: the task of convincing modern listeners to get excited about jazz is Quixotic at best.